Deep technical comparison

 | Memory trust | No trust levels. | Three trust levels (system/learned/external) with agent isolation and write validation. | Comis |

-| Channel count | 21 channels including Matrix, MS Teams, Google Chat, Feishu, Mattermost, Twitch, Nostr, Zalo, and more. | 9 channels: Discord, Telegram, Slack, WhatsApp, Signal, iMessage, IRC, LINE, Email (IMAP/SMTP). | OpenClaw |
+| Channel count | 23+ channels - the widest list in the field - including Matrix, MS Teams, Google Chat, Feishu, Mattermost, Twitch, Nostr, Zalo, and more. | 9 channels: Telegram, Discord, Slack, WhatsApp, Signal, iMessage, LINE, IRC, Email (Email via IMAP/SMTP). | OpenClaw |

 | Media (STT/TTS) | Per-extension media with unified facade. | Separate typed ports: TranscriptionPort (OpenAI/Groq/Deepgram), TTSPort (OpenAI/ElevenLabs/Edge TTS), ImageAnalysisPort. | Comis |

-| Model providers | 34+ providers with auth profile fallback chain, dynamic discovery, and per-profile cooldown. | 22+ providers via pi-ai SDK: Anthropic, OpenAI, Google, AWS, Azure, Groq, Ollama, Together, Replicate, Mistral. | Tie |
+| Model providers | 34+ providers with auth profile fallback chain, dynamic discovery, and per-profile cooldown. | 35 catalog providers via pi-ai, local Ollama/LM Studio, and any OpenAI-compatible endpoint. | Tie |

 | Model selection | Per-agent model with profile-based fallback, round-robin auth, and failure classification. | Per-agent model plus model routes for task-specific overrides. | Tie |